lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 03:10 PM)_

-> Brody I can’t hear you at all
+> Brody I can't hear you at all

 **PlasmaPerson** _(28-Oct-18 03:10 PM)_